Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Introduction

-Recently, there have been tremendous developments in using machine learning techniques to efficiently solve nonlinear PDEs in high dimensions owing to the seminal work \cite{han2018solving}.
+Recently, there have been tremendous developments in using machine learning techniques to efficiently solve nonlinear PDEs in high dimensions o wing to the seminal work \cite{han2018solving}.
 Typically in this approach, an appropriate approximation of the forward process related to the nonlinear PDE and an approximation of the solution in terms of its gradient are provided as inputs to a feedforward neural network.
 The network is then trained to learn the mapping between the forward process and the gradient of the solution using a SGD method which minimizes a suitable loss function based on the terminal condition of the nonlinear PDE.
-It has been proven under different settings of nonlinear PDEs (for example, \cite{hutzenthaler2020proof}, \cite{hutzenthaler2020overcoming}) that the machine learning based method reliant on SGD avoids the curse of dimensionality.
+It has been proven under different settings of nonlinear PDEs (for example, \cite{hutzenthaler2020proof}, \cite{hutzenthaler2020overcoming}) that the machine-learning-based method reliant on SGD avoids the curse of dimensionality.
 This approach of using machine learning to estimate the solution of a nonlinear PDE has also been successfully extended to solve McKean-Vlasov stochastic control problems, see, for example, \cite{carmona2021convergence}, \cite{carmona2022convergence}.
-Our proposed approach to solve an MV-SDE using SGD is inspired from these aforementioned works (and the references therein).
+Our proposed approach to solve an MV-SDE using SGD is inspired by these aforementioned works (and the references therein).
 We do not rely on a neural network to learn the solution but instead use SGD to learn optimal weights in a polynomial basis function representation of the unknown functions in the considered MV-SDE.
+The particular class of MV-SDE we consider in this work \eqref{eq:new_MKV} allows us to develop a more targeted approach, which is naturally more efficient than a general neural network based estimation approach.

 For clarity of exposition, we work with a class of MV-SDEs in which the coefficients are separable with respect to their dependence on the measure and state of the MV-SDE{, namely